Experience – Ian Anderson Artist Biography

 Prior to Ian’s commercial successes, many years of learning artisan skills were honed in the hippy drug culture of Australia and New Zealand.

 • 2018-20> Continuing to create new ideas, create merchandising, learn marketing, and employing others to enhance the vision.
 Ian joined Mahurangi Artist Network and Created to Thrive, International Christian, Artists

 • 2017> Ian’s art introduced to the streets of the world with Vida and LaFesta Fashion

 • 2016> After many false starts and some moments of angst, Ian plunged into full-time fine art as a professional opening his small art gallery/studio in Warkworth, New Zealand.
 The studio/gallery showcases original art and reproductions viewed on this website.

 • 2012> After a major cathartic experience, Ian started the journey to become a full-time fine artist, craftsman, illustrator, and photographer.
-The following four years he juggled between photography, graphic design, painting, leather carving, and setting up a brand ID for the legacy of Ian Anderson Fine Art (IAFA).
+For four years he juggled photography, graphic design, painting, leather carving, and setting up a brand ID for the legacy of Ian Anderson Fine Art (IAFA).
 The full-time goal is painting, poetry, photography, illustration, leather art, book publishing, giftware, reproduction prints, and education.

 • Conversant with creative technologies (Mac, Adobe, Microsoft, WordPress).

 • 1992> Developing familiarity with trends in management thinking and still learning in the forever-changing business environment.

 • Highly developed graphic, fine art, photography, leathercraft carving, illustration, and digital art skills.
 Graphic designer and illustrator.

 • 1992> Managing Director of Legal Graffiti Design Ltd inc. Hot Shots Creative Photography in Warkworth, New Zealand.